 Trump launches tweetstorm against Kim Jong Un, Rand Paul, 'Russia hoax'

-President Trump fired off a tweetstorm early Friday slamming Sen. Rand Paul, Kim Jong Un, the “Russia hoax” and the Facebook controversy.
+President Trump fired off a tweetstorm early Friday slamming Sen. Rand Paul, Kim Jong Un, the “Russia hoax," the Facebook controversy and "Crooked Hillary."

 He started with a shot at Paul, the only Republican who so far has come out strongly against the latest ObamaCare overhaul bill.